Sue Pedley: Early life

 Pedley grew up in Launceston, Northern Tasmania where her mother Peggy Pedley co-founded the Riverside Pottery Studio, a long-running gallery, ceramics studio and teaching hub.
 Members routinely worked with local clays.

 Pedley initially studied Early Childhood Education, later switching to art, and graduating Bachelor of Fine Arts, from the Tasmanian School of Art in 1985.
 She was a guest student at Städelschule, Frankfurt, Germany.
 In 1997 she completed a Master of Fine Art at the Sydney College of the Arts.

 Career

-Pedley held her first solo exhibition, intertidal, at Fitzroy's Gertrude Street Gallery in 1991.
+Pedley held her first solo exhibition, the intertidal zone, at Fitzroy's Gertrude Street Gallery in 1991.
 Then, as now, her work draws from the natural world.
 Her art is triggered by the shapes, textures and stories from beaches, waterways, and vegetation.

 Sue and Peggy Pedley's joint Patches of Light exhibition was held at Queen Victoria Museum and Art Gallery Tasmania in 2019.
 The Pedley family is bound to the Tasmanian landscape "through a history of labour, trade, and artistic practice across six generations following the colonisation of Tasmania".

 Pedley's art often features large-scale drawing, rubbings, or cyanotypes.
 Found objects, including organic mementos like seaweed, bamboo and fleece also appear in her work.

 Since 1995, she has been a drawing tutor at art schools in Sydney, including the Sydney College of the Arts and the National Art School.